OUTPATIENT REHAB

 Everyone will have a different experience of drug addiction and outpatient programs can be highly personalized according to the substance in question.

-For heroin use disorder and opioid use disorder, you can take advantage of FDA-approved medications to minimize the intensity of withdrawal symptoms and drug cravings.
-For other substances like cocaine and meth, by contrast, there are no approved medications currently utilized for treatment, meaning your focus will be on combating drug addiction through psychotherapy and counseling.
+If needed, you can take advantage of FDA-approved medications to minimize the intensity of withdrawal symptoms and drug cravings.
+Some drug addictions, by contrast, have no approved medications currently utilized for treatment, meaning your focus will be on combating drug addiction through psychotherapy and counseling.

 As long as your addiction to drugs is not so severe it demands a supervised medical detox and inpatient treatment, outpatient programs deliver the benefits of residential rehab in a more affordable and less restrictive form.